CPCF settlement: 2024/25 and 2025/26

 CPCF Roadshow

-A series of online and in-person events are being held to support pharmacy owners and their teams to understand the new funding and contractual arrangements.
-They will provide an opportunity to explore what the changes mean for your pharmacy, as well as time to discuss and ask questions of the Community Pharmacy England Negotiating Team.
+In April 2025 a series of online and in-person events were held to support pharmacy owners and their teams to understand the new funding and contractual arrangements.

 For external audiences

-The following resources may help in explaining this settlement to external audiences, such as MPs or ICBs.
-Further resources are under development.
+We have also produced a number of other resources which may help in explaining this settlement to external audiences, such as MPs or ICBs:

 For more information on this topic please email comms.team@cpe.org.uk